SpiritIT/timezonecomplete/README.md

 ### 1.15.0
  * Add TimeUnit.Millisecond enum value and make it work everywhere
+ * Duration class now remembers its unit and it can be used to store Days/Months/Years precisely now too
+ * Add members Duration.amount(), Duration.unit() to get at stored value
+ * Add members Duration.identical(), Duration.equalsExact() next to already-existing Duration.equals()
+ * Add members Duration.wholeYears(), Duration.year(), Duration.months(), Duration.month(), Duration.days(), Duration.day() analogous to existing functions for hours, minutes, seconds etc
+ * Add functions for converting time units from/to string like "1 day" or "2 months"
+ * Add member Duration.toString() for converting duration to "2 months"-type string
+ * Add member Duration.toIsoString() for an ISO 8601 duration string e.g. "P2H3.5S" for 2 hours and 3.5 seconds
+ * Period now accepts Duration objects where it accepted an amount and a unit e.g. in its constructor
+ * DateTime now accepts Duration objects where it accepted an amount and a unit e.g. in addLocal() and subLocal()
+ * Add static functions for creating durations for higher units i.e. tc.months(), tc.years(), tc.days()
+ * BREAKING CHANGE: Moved function for converting duration to "hhhh:mm:ss.nnn"-type string from Duration.toString() to Duration.toHmsString()
+ * BREAKING CHANGE: for approximate calculations, a year is now seen as 360 days iso 365 (because a month was already seen as 30 days)

 ### 1.14.0 (2015-03-12)
 * Add Duration.abs() function and global abs() function